-- Understand the repayment terms and relative cost of the loans in your portfolio and take full advantage of your rights as a borrower.
+- Understand the repayment terms and relative cost of your loans in your portfolio.
+Take full advantage of your borrower rights.
 If you have questions, contact your loan servicer(s).

 - Establish a system for maintaining financial records.
 Get organized.
-Read .
+Review the fact sheet.

 - Create a budget.
-This will help you live within your means.
-Read .
+Budgeting will help you live within your means.
+Review the fact sheet.

 - Establish financial goals.
-Having goals will help you focus and be intentional about the steps you take to achieve those goals.
+Having goals will help you focus and be intentional about the steps you take to achieve your goals.

-- Weigh and consider the advantages and disadvantages of renting vs. buying.
+- Determine your housing needs.
+Weigh and consider the advantages and disadvantages of renting vs. buying.